viamrobotics/docs/docs/how-tos/create-custom-training-scripts.md

 {{% tablestep %}}
 **2. Run your training script locally**

-Install any required dependencies and run your training script specifying the path to the <dataset.jsonl> file from your exported dataset:
+Install any required dependencies and run your training script specifying the path to the <FILE>dataset.jsonl</FILE> file from your exported dataset:

 ```sh {class="command-line" data-prompt="$" data-output="1-10"}
 python3 -m model.training --dataset_file=/path/to/dataset.jsonl --model_output_directory=.